 Vancouver Island Whitewater Kayaking Introduction

-It’s that time of year, the days are getting chilly, the leaves are falling off the trees, and one by one most whitewater kayakers in North America are putting their boats into hibernation for the winter.
+Usually, when the days are getting chilly and the leaves are falling off the trees, most whitewater kayakers in North America are putting their boats into hibernation for the winter.

 I’m writing to tell you it doesn’t have to be that way, because there is a mythical place right here in Western Canada, a place where rain falls instead of snow, rivers flow free all winter long, and boats are just waking up from their summer slumber…